xujiaji/DMView/README.md

                 .msg("Bullet screen massage show ...")
                 .show();
     }

+    @Override
+    protected void onDestroy() {
+        DanMu.destroy();
+        super.onDestroy();
     }
+}
 ```
 #Change Logs
+###v2.0.0
+Change library animator, it was originally RecyclerView Animation Library on github.
+Now animation is realized by modifying DefaultItemAnimator.<br />
+Added set animate duration.<br />
+You can destroy 'DanMu' by ‘DanMu.destroy()’.

+###v1.1.1
+This is a large of modification. <br />
+Modify add Bullet screen mode and can Adding custom layout. <br />
+You can set RecyclerView rows.
 ###v1.0.0
 Initial version,Only realized the Bullet screen function
-###v1.1.1
-This is a large of modification.

-Modify add Bullet screen mode and can Adding custom layout.

-You can set RecyclerView rows.
 #License

     Copyright 2016 xujiaji